 • Proportion of subjects achieving an increase in Hb of ≥1 g/dL at any time between baseline and day 56

-• Mean change from baseline to highest observed ferritin and TSAT between baseline and day 56
+• Mean change from baseline to highest observed ferritin and Transferrin Saturation (TSAT) between baseline and day 56

 Primary

-Proportion of patients experiencing at least one treatment-emergent adverse event included in a primary composite safety endpoint, beginning on or after the first dose of randomized treatment.II
+Proportion of subjects experiencing at least 1 treatment-emergent adverse event included in a primary composite safety endpoint, beginning on or after the first dose of randomized treatment.II

-Pivotal trial 2 for Injectafer included patients with iron intolerance, drug allergy, and hypotension1
+Pivotal trial 2 for Injectafer included subjects with iron intolerance and/or drug allergy

 TRIAL 2 (REPAIR-IDA): INJECTAFER VS IV IRON SUCROSE IN NDD-CKD